junxit/us-congress-bills-112/bill.md

 - Whereas women in Egypt have utilized social media to galvanize support among men and women for peaceful protest;
 - Whereas huge crowds came out to protest peacefully in Egypt, and women were among those that faced tear gas and who pitched their tents and slept in the cold in Tahrir Square;
 - Whereas hundreds of women took part in a rally in Cairo on March 8, 2011, the 100th Anniversary of International Women’s Day, to remind women in Egypt that they must have a voice in their nation’s future;
-- Whereas, on February 25, 2011, the United Nations Security Council and the international community condemned the violence and use of force against civilians in Libya;
+- Whereas, on February 25, 2011, the international community condemned the violence and use of force against civilians in Libya;
 - Whereas, according to press reports, women in Libya have been working behind the scenes making a profound difference to promote reform and keep the momentum of the uprising alive, listening to worried fathers whose sons are fighting on the frontlines, keeping up with the day-to-day clashes and casualty numbers, and holding meetings about health and education issues, as well as participating in the demonstrations themselves;
 - Whereas, according to press reports, women are among the leaders of demonstrations calling for reform in Yemen;
 - Whereas women’s groups in countries such as Morocco, Jordan, Lebanon, and Iran have attempted to harness critical support regarding legislation affecting their rights;